forza-dc/Active-Directory/README.md

           c) Enter a name for the GPO (DevSecOps GPO-1) and click "OK".
 ![image](https://github.com/forza-dc/Active-Directory/blob/main/New%20Gpo.jpg)

-Step 3 - Applying Policy on GPO
+Step 3 - Crearting Policy on GPO

+I intend to enforce a policy that prevents any user belonging to the 'DevSecOps Team' group from adding or removing programs.
+Whenever a user from this group attempts to install or reinstall a program, it will prompt for administrator credentials.

           a) Open Group Policy Management Console.
           b) Navigate to the desired GPO, as my GPO is "DevSecOps GPO-1".